VS2705/Introduction-to-opinion-mining-NLP-/README.md

 # Introduction-to-opinion-mining-NLP-
-In this repository I'll learn and perform opinion mining while providing the insight in the business context .
+In this repository, I'll learn and perform opinion mining while providing insight in the business context.